INK: Inheritable Natural Backdoor Attack Against Model Distillation: Experiments

-\textbf{Neural Cleanse.} Neural Cleanse searches for the optimal patch pattern for each possible target label, which can convert any clean input to that target label.
-It then uses the Anomaly Index metric to quantify whether any label has a significantly smaller pattern, which indicates the presence of a backdoor.
-The detection threshold of the Anomaly Index value is set to 2, and a model is considered to be a backdoor model if its Anomaly Index value is greater than the threshold.
-As can be seen in Fig.~\ref{Neural_cleanse}, the detection values of RSBA are close to that of the clean model, which means RSBA can effectively evade the defense of Neural Cleanse.
+\textbf{Neural Cleanse.} Neural Cleanse searches for the optimal patterns as potential backdoor trigger for each target class.
+These patterns force the model to classify any clean input to a certain category.
+Utilizing the Anomaly Index metric, Neural Cleanse assesses whether a label exhibits a significantly smaller pattern, indicating a potential backdoor.
+Specifically, a backdoor model is identified if its Anomaly Index surpasses the threshold of 2.
+As depicted by Fig.~\ref{Neural_cleanse}, the Anomaly Index value of INK closely align with those of the clean model.

+More importantly, as discussed in Sec.~\ref{methodology}, the trigger generated by INK is sample-specific, which makes searching-based backdoor detection strategies struggle to find a fixed trigger.
+Therefore, INK is robust against this kind of defenses.

-\textbf{Fine-pruning.} Fine-pruning suggests that the backdoor is linked to specific neurons, and it eliminates the backdoor from the model by gradually pruning the neurons in a certain layer.
-We conducted experiments on CIFAR-10 to test Fine-pruning, and the results of accuracy (ACC) and attack success rate (ASR) during the pruning process are presented in Fig.~\ref{Finepruning}.
-It can be seen that during the pruning process, our attack's ASR remained at a consistently high level, indicating that our backdoor attack can evade the defense of Fine-pruning.
+\textbf{Model Fine-pruning.} Fine-pruning suggests a connection between the backdoor and specific neurons, eliminating it by gradually pruning those neurons in a designated layer.
+Experiments on CIFAR-10, as depicted in Fig.~\ref{Finepruning}, show the accuracy (ACC) and attack success rate (ASR) during the pruning process.
+The consistently high ASR throughout pruning highlights the ability of INK to elude the Fine-pruning defense.